sir-rasel/sir-rasel.github.io/content/blogs/27-present-like-pro.md

 5. Write it down.
 6. Create Mnemonics.

+---

 ## The Ultimate 20 P's (The Backbone of Presentation)
-1. Posture
-2. Power
-3. Poised
-4. Pause
-5. Positivity
-6. Pitch
-7. Pace
-8. Persona
-9. Pronunciation
-10. Pocket - A big no
-11. Passion
-12. Punctual
-13. Playful
-14. Patience
-15. Provoking
-16. Phrases & Words
-17. Paraphrasing
-18. Proper Listening
-19. Purposeful
-20. Paint a Picture
+1. Posture - Stand tall and confident to project authority and credibility.
+2. Power - Deliver your message with strength and conviction to influence your audience.
+3. Poised - Stay calm, balanced, and in control even under pressure.
+4. Pause - Use strategic silence to emphasize points and let ideas sink in.
+5. Positivity - Maintain an optimistic tone that uplifts and engages listeners.
+6. Pitch - Vary your voice tone to keep the audience attentive and interested.
+7. Pace - Adjust speaking speed to ensure clarity and avoid monotony.
+8. Persona - Present with authenticity and personal charm to connect deeply.
+9. Pronunciation - Speak clearly and accurately to avoid misunderstandings.
+10. Pocket (a big no) - Avoid hiding hands in pockets, as it signals nervousness.
+11. Passion - Show enthusiasm for your topic to inspire and energize your audience.
+12. Punctual - Respect time by starting and finishing your presentation on schedule.
+13. Playful - Add light humor or liveliness to keep the session engaging.
+14. Patience - Give your audience time to process, react, and ask questions.
+15. Provoking - Challenge ideas and spark curiosity to stimulate thinking.
+16. Phrases & Words - Use powerful, simple, and impactful language to leave a mark.
+17. Paraphrasing - Restate complex ideas simply for better audience understanding.
+18. Proper Listening - Actively listen to questions and feedback to build rapport.
+19. Purposeful - Ensure every slide, word, and gesture serves your main message.
+20. Paint a Picture - Use vivid stories, examples, or visuals to make ideas memorable.

+> Let’s **categorize the 20 P’s** so they’re easier to remember and apply during presentations:

+### 🎤 **Delivery & Voice**

+* **Posture** – Project confidence through strong body language.
+* **Pitch** – Use vocal variety to keep attention.
+* **Pace** – Control speed for clarity and impact.
+* **Pause** – Emphasize points with silence.
+* **Pronunciation** – Speak clearly to avoid confusion.

+### ⚡ **Presence & Persona**

+* **Power** – Deliver with authority and conviction.
+* **Poised** – Stay calm and balanced under pressure.
+* **Persona** – Be authentic and relatable.
+* **Pocket (A big no)** – Keep hands visible to show openness.
+* **Playful** – Add light humor and liveliness.

+### ❤️ **Mindset & Attitude**

+* **Positivity** – Maintain an optimistic tone.
+* **Passion** – Show enthusiasm to inspire.
+* **Patience** – Give space for audience reaction.
+* **Punctual** – Respect time and schedule.

+### 🧠 **Content & Message**

+* **Purposeful** – Align every element with your main message.
+* **Provoking** – Challenge ideas to spark curiosity.
+* **Phrases & Words** – Choose impactful, simple language.
+* **Paraphrasing** – Simplify and restate complex ideas.
+* **Paint a Picture** – Use stories and visuals to make ideas stick.

+### 👂 **Engagement & Interaction**
+* **Proper Listening** – Actively hear audience questions and feedback.

+> ✅ This way, the 20 P’s become a **framework**:

+* *Delivery & Voice* = How you sound
+* *Presence & Persona* = How you look and feel on stage
+* *Mindset & Attitude* = What energy you bring
+* *Content & Message* = What you say
+* *Engagement & Interaction* = How you connect with your audience

 ---